lupyuen/lupyuen.github.io/src/ox2.md

 (Doesn't look right, we'll come back to this)

-TODO

-Now NuttX boots further!
+NuttX boots even further!
 And tries to register IRQ 57 for the Star64 UART Interrupt...

 ```text
 up_irqinitialize: c